1Mattttttt/Warframe-AIO-Tool/README.md

 Warframe AIO Tool is a personal project made to bring multiple Warframe-related tools into one place.

-It started as a custom launcher, but slowly evolved into a complete utility with monitoring systems, real-time logs, custom settings, and a fully personalized interface.
+It started as a Warfraame launcher that executes Warframe without being Discord flagged, but slowly evolved into a complete utility.

 ## What it includes

 - Custom Warframe launcher
-- Real-time monitoring system
-- Dashboard with live statuses
-- Dynamic theme system
-- Detailed logging console
-- Automatic settings saving
-- Custom animations and transitions
-- GPU-powered cinematic background effects
-- Custom resources and integrations
+- OwHelper cheat injection
+- Launch Warframe
+- Settings tab
+- Spoofer tab

 ## About the UI